dhable/caffeinatedideas.com/_posts/2013-08-29-taming-nodejs-with-clojurescript.md

 In my [previous post][prev-post], I outlined a new, lighter weight approach to building web applications using Clojurescript and node.js as the runtime environment for the backend.
-The nice part of Clojurescript is that it doesn't try to abstract away the host environment so all those useful node.js packages can be reused without the need to wait for someone to rewrite them in Clojurescript.
+The nice part of Clojurescript is that it doesn\'t try to abstract away the host environment so all those useful node.js packages can be reused without the need to wait for someone to rewrite them in Clojurescript.